mi5hmash/SteamDeckSSH/README.md

   <img src="https://github.com/mi5hmash/SteamDeckSSH/blob/main/.resources/images/iconart.png" alt="icon" width="256" />
 </p>

 It's a shell script for lazy people like me who want to use SSH on their decks, but don't want to type many commands into a command line.
-If you're one of us, then worry no more as I got you covered.
+If you're one of us, worry no more as I got you covered.

 **Despite that it's simple, you're still <mark>using it at your own risk</mark>.
 I've tried my best to make it foolproof and I always run tests before release until I consider my tool stable, but some things may show up only after a long time of use.
 You've been warned.**
 # :tipping_hand_person: How does it work?